-Yearbook/Bugle: The high school yearbook is designed and saved at the company that prints the yearbook.
+Yearbook: The high school yearbook is designed and saved at the company that prints the yearbook.
 This external movement has allowed for faster creation and increased the volume of data being saved and archived.
-The high school publication, the Bugle, is distributed on-line and in color.

 Business Department: Classes prepare the students for use in Microsoft software.
 Students gain knowledge and expertise in Microsoft Excel, Word, PowerPoint, and Access.
 Additionally, we re-introduced Business Law as a dual credit through Ivy Tech in 2015-16.
 We have also added Advanced Digital Applications as a dual credit course through Ivy Tech.